 First we give a brief survey of terminology, definitions and basic results that will be needed in the subsequent sections.
 Section \ref{sec:s3} contains some important results on the properties of the mixed envelopes.
 Many of these results are known in mixed lattice semigroups through the work of Arsove and Leutwiler in \cite{ars}, but they haven't been studied in the group setting.
 The main difficulty here is that many of the results that hold in a mixed lattice semigroup depend on the fact that all the elements are positive.
 Therefore, some of these properties do not hold in the group setting without some limitations.
 We also give the mixed lattice version of the fundamental dominated decomposition theorem.

 The concept of an ideal in mixed lattice groups and vector spaces was introduced in \cite{jj1}.
-All the most relevant subspaces, including ideals, can be given in terms of their positive elements.
+Many properties of the most relevant subspaces, including ideals, are determined by their sets of positive elements.
 In this context, positive cones play a fundamental role and we discuss some properties of mixed lattice cones, which generate mixed lattice subspaces.
 In Section \ref{sec:s4} we study the structure of ideals, and we introduce the notion of a band in mixed lattice spaces and give some basic results concerning bands.
 The two partial orderings give rise to two different types of ideals, called ideals and specific ideals, depending on which partial ordering is considered.
 Consequently, we also have different notions of a band, depending on the type of the underlying ideal.
 In addition to these, we introduce an intermediate notion of a quasi-ideal, which plays an important role in the structure theory.